Posts Tagged ‘Snowflake’

 Its the data gods that say, “Go Forth and Pivot”.
 The Nexus has 1,000 features on 1,000 different database platforms, and feature number 942 is pivoting.
 Business users and senior management love to see a pivot report, especially when it has sum totals, subtotals, and horizontal and vertical grand totals.

-Read MoreSnowflake Analytics – Part 1
+Read MoreSnowflake Analytics – ROW_NUMBER

 Read MoreSnowflake – The Hottest Company on the Cloud